| AS QUICK AS CAN BE based on

 "That's ridiculous.
 If she didn't kill herself, it was the faulty gas system.
 I've been warning them."

-"Please," said Lee; "let's concentrate on what and who we know.
-Ms Dailey, you knew Brandy Alexander as well as anyone.
-Are you saying that when you lined up this costume for Ms Hill you had no idea this would upset Mr Brown or Ms Youngblood?"
+"Please," said Lee; "let's concentrate on what you know, Ms. Knight.
+You knew Brandy Alexander as well as anyone and you know the entire cast.
+Are you saying that when you lined up this costume for Ms. Hill you had no idea it would upset Mr. Brown or Ms. Youngblood?"

 "I'm sure we'll find that to be the case."
 Lee got up from her chair. |